powersj/pciids/README.md

 ## API usage

-Users can take advantage of the query functions in their own code:
+Users can take advantage of various functions in their own code:

+* All: returns a list of all PCI ID devices
+* LatestFile: string of the latest PCI ID database
+* Parse: parses a given PCI ID database file
+* QueryDevice: Searches for devices matching a PCI ID pair
+* QuerySubDevice: Like QueryDevice, but matches two PCI ID pairs (e.g. device and sub-device)

+Additionally, the `PCIID` struct can be used to create one-off IDs.

+Below is an example of querying for matching devices using a PCI ID pair:

 ```go
 package main